Families of symplectic Galois representations over small parabolic eigenvarieties for Siegel cuspforms of genus $2$

-\begin{Proposition} For $i = 1, 2$, there is a natural embedding \end{Proposition} \begin{proof} First of all, by \cite{BC}[Theorem 1.5.5] and twisting, any extension in $\Ext_A^1(\rho_i, \rho_0)$ is equivalent to an $A$-extension We thus need to show that this extension is crystalline at $p$ and unramified outside $p$.
+\begin{Proposition} There is a natural embedding \end{Proposition} \begin{proof} Let be an $A$-extension in $\Ext^1_A(\rho_1, \rho_2)$, which embeds into $H^1(\Gal_{\Q, S}, \chi_{\cyc})$ by \cite[Theorem 1.5.10]{BC}.
+We have to show that such an extension is crystalline at $p$ and unramified at primes $\ell$ dividing $N$.

 \textbf{Step 1.} The extension $V$ is crystalline at $p$.